itspapab/Midterm-Exam/README.md

 # Midterm Project - Python Socket Programming & Port Scanner

-This repository contains two Python-based cybersecurity tools developed as part of a midterm assignment:
+This repository contains two Python-based cybersecurity tools developed as part of my midterm:

 1. A basic **client-server socket communication system**
 2. A **network port scanner**

-The project demonstrates a practical understanding of network programming using sockets, error handling, ethical scanning, and Python best practices.
+The project is meant to demonstrate my understanding of network programming using sockets, error handling, ethical scanning, and Python.

 ---